-The Role of Owned Media in a Digital Pivot
+The Role of Content Marketing in a Digital Pivot

 It took a lockdown to get the last of the small businesses out there to pivot to digital.